GeorgetownMcCourt/divorce-prediction/README.md

 ### Use
 TODO: Specific example of what happens in your project (e.g. what's going on under the hood)

+We are ceating a tool that accurate predicts if your are divorced or not.

+We use two different models: Decision trees and Random Forest to predict...

 ### Data Used

 We use the Current Population Survey (http://thedataweb.rm.census.gov/ftp/cps_ftp.html).
 We downloaded the data using a parsing script written within DOC and given by Prof Jeff Chen for public use.
 We modified it to get the data for the twelve months of 2016.